Gonon-UP/CS341_AI_Chatbot/README.md

 # Research Chatbot

 > [!IMPORTANT]
-> To access the Chatbot on Virtual Machine or on Staff WIFI, click this [link](http://cs341aiphys:3000).
+> To access the Chatbot on Virtual Machine or on Staff WiFi, click this [link](http://cs341aiphys:3000).
+> This can not currently be accessed using Student WiFi.

 Here is the chatbot's tree format: